Canon EOS R5 fw v1.3 update

 Next for non-RAW where I calculated 8k All-i at 1188Mbit/s, standard IPB at 449Mbit/s, and the new IPB Light mode at 219Mbit/s.
 Viewing them all side-by-side with a static subject shows no loss in resolution, although obviously lower bit rates will impact subjects in motion.

 Switching to 4k HQ mode in the UHD format, I calculated All-i at 444Mbit/s, standard IPB at 116Mbit/s and the new IPB Light at 59Mbit/s, arguably a bit low for 4k, but fine for mostly static subjects like interviews or pieces to camera when you need to eek-out limited storage.
 Again viewed side-by-side at high magnification, all three shared the same resolving power on a static test chart but lower rates will invariably suffer more with motion.

 So those are my tests with the March 2021 firmware updates so far.
 I was unable to try out Full Time MF due to my test lens not having updated firmware.
 I am however pleased to find the R5 now supporting C-Log 3, 1080 120p and some more storage friendly movie bit rates, so thanks for the update Canon.
 In the future I’d love to see 1080 240p on the R5, as well as All-i video modes on the R6.
 I hope you found that useful and if you’re interested in the R5 or R6, check out my in-depth reviews of both cameras: Canon EOS R5 review and Canon EOS R6 review.Check prices at Amazon, B&H, Adorama, eBay or Wex.
-Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
+Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!